Blackjacx/backlog-notifier/README.md

 ## Testing

-I didn't find a way to properly test the JS action implementation in `index.js` locally yet.
+I didn't find a way to properly test the action implementation in `index.ts` locally yet.
 That's why I created the repos [Backlog](https://github.com/Blackjacx/backlog) and [GHTest](https://github.com/Blackjacx/ghtest).

 Backlog is just setup with some issues where the action can comment on and which can be referenced from PRs in different repos.